Description

 Time to Rethink Our Road Strategy

 Australia’s toll roads reflect a broader issue: the erosion of public goods in favour of private profit.
-Built with public money, sold off to corporations, and then leased back to the people at a cost — this model is unsustainable and unjust.
+This model is unsustainable and unjust.
+It is built with public money, sold off to corporations, and then leased back to the people at a cost.

 Reclaiming our toll roads is about more than traffic.
 It’s about justice, equity, and using our nation’s monetary power to serve all citizens, not just corporate shareholders.